mj41/Algorithm-SpiralMatrix/README.md

 # Algorithm::SpiralMatrix

-Various Perl 6 Sequences for spirals in matrix (two-dimensional arrays).
+Various Raku Sequences for spirals in matrix (two-dimensional arrays).

 For overview see [docs/test-output.md](docs/test-output.md)